-It’s almost always easier to file 1099s electronically (eFile) and the IRS requires you to do so if you’re filing 250 or more 1099-MISC forms.
+It’s almost always easier, however, to file 1099s electronically (eFile) and the IRS requires you to do so if you’re filing 250 or more 1099-MISC forms.

-It’s also a good practice (and recommended by the IRS) that you keep copies of your 1099-MISC forms for at least 3 years (4 years if backup withholding was imposed).
+It’s also a good practice (and recommended by the IRS) to keep copies of your 1099-MISC and 1099-NEC forms for at least 3 years (4 years if backup withholding was imposed).

 eFiling through property management software can make each step of the process easier, allowing you to fill out 1099s in minutes and get them postmarked the same day.
 This not only speeds up the process for property managers, but also reduces the time and effort vendors, owners, and other partners have to spend.